ROCKinsights Members

 1946 Billy Thorpe born.

-1947 Toto lead ssinger Bobby Kimball is born.
+1947 Toto lead singer Bobby Kimball is born.

 1947 Robert Gordon is born.